Santa Marta Magdalena Department, Colombia Travel Guide

 Colombia observes numerous public holidays, many religious, like Holy Week, Christmas, and Epiphany.

-Seasonal closures and limited schedules can affect your plans.
+Seasonal closures and limited schedules may impact your plans.

 Business hours vary; check for public holidays.
 ATMs generally available.
 Plan for potential seasonal changes.